 - Connect with a mentor, someone who has similar values to you and who you admire in their role as a project manager or other related position.

 - Look for courses covering the above capabilities.
 There are many excellent courses that provide real hands-on education delivered by highly skilled and experienced facilitators.
-For example, Effective Facilitation, Change Management Foundation to Practitioner, Advanced Facilitation: Conflict and Collaboration; Communicating with Impact – the list goes on.
+For example, Advanced Facilitator: Conflict and Collaboration; Building and Leading a Team; Communicating with Impact; Leading Effective Negotiations – the list goes on.

 - Read authentic, endorsed publications and books.
 The enlightenment from this approach is extremely fulfilling and a great learning journey.